 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 ASU 2016-02 will require lessees to recognize most leases on their balance sheet as a right-of-use asset and a lease liability.
 Leases will be classified as either operating or finance, and classification will be based on criteria similar to current lease accounting, but without explicit bright lines.
 For public entities, the guidance is effective for annual reporting periods beginning after December 15, 2018 and for interim periods within those fiscal years.
 For non-public entities and emerging growth companies that choose to take advantage of the extended transition period, the guidance is effective for annual reporting periods beginning after December 15, 2019.
 Early adoption is permitted for all entities.
+ASU 2016-02 initially required adoption using a modified retrospective approach, under which all years presented in the financial statements would be prepared under the revised guidance.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842), which added an optional transition method under which financial statements may be prepared under the revised guidance for the year of adoption, but not for prior years.
+Under the latter method, entities will recognize a cumulative catch-up adjustment to the opening balance of retained earnings in the period of adoption.
 The Company is currently evaluating the impact that the adoption of ASU 2016-02 will have on its financial statements.